LeonardoEmili/leonardoemili.github.io/index.md

 # About
-Deep Learning Scientist at [Translated](https://www.linkedin.com/company/translated) with solid background in CS and experience in Deep Learning and Distributed Systems.
-Previously, I worked as a research engineer in the Language Modelling team at [Apple Siri](https://www.linkedin.com/company/apple/).
+ML Research Engineer at [Apple Translate](https://www.apple.com/) with solid background in CS and experience in Deep Learning and Distributed Systems.
+Previously, I worked as a Deep Learning Scientist at [Translated](https://www.linkedin.com/company/translated) and interned in the Language Modelling team at [Apple Siri](https://www.linkedin.com/company/apple/).

 {% include_relative pubs.md %}